lukegjpotter/FantasyCyclingLeagueTools/README.md

 ### Download "Chrome For Testing" Browser

-Since Chrome version 115 (late-July 2023), there is a new Browser, Chrome for Testing, that the July 2023 releases of Selenium and WebDriverManager look for.
+Since Chrome version 115 (late-July 2023), there is a new Browser, "Chrome for Testing", that the July 2023 releases of Selenium and WebDriverManager look for.

 This can be downloaded via Puppet, or from the Website [Chrome for Testing Releases](https://googlechromelabs.github.io/chrome-for-testing/).

+On MacOS, you should try to open the newly downloaded Chrome for Testing, to ensure that the security will allow it to be opened.
+If you are presented with a Security Message, not allowing it to be run, open System Settings -> Privacy and Security -> Open Anyway.
+You will also be presented with a message asking you to Sign In to Chromium, which you can dismiss.

+You can set the version of Chrome for Testing that you have downloaded, in the `src/main/resources/application.properties` file.
+The `version.chromefortesting` property takes a string.

 ### Terminal or CLI